In line with Government advice, the Great Park continues to remain open for you to visit.

 Please note - there may be occasions where our team will ask you to move on if an area is becoming too crowded.
 Please respect their request.

 To access the Long Walk and Deer Park, you can park at one of the car parks dotted along the A332 near Windsor, however visitors often park in Windsor town centre and walk along the High Street to enter Windsor Great Park through Cambridge Gate, which is located next to Windsor Castle.
-View our interactive map to see the layout of the Great Park and its pedestrian entrances.

 From The Savill Garden car park, Obelisk Lawn is almost immediately to the left of The Savill Building.
 Then just head towards the Cumberland Obelisk, which you will be able to see from the car park.

 You can choose to park at The Savill Garden car park and walk towards the Cumberland Obelisk, then cross Obelisk Bridge on your right, to arrive at Smith’s Lawn.
-Alternatively, park at The Valley Gardens car park to enter Smith’s Lawn from the opposite side of the polo fields.

 To access Queen Anne’s Ride and Stag Meadow on foot, you can park at any of the car parks dotted along the A332.
 Horsebox parking is available at the car park opposite Ranger’s Gate.